polinom/shoping/README.md

 Setup
 -----
-To start a new project with Vagrant, run the following commands in project folder:
+To run this project with Vagrant, run the following commands in project folder:

     vagrant up
     vagrant ssh